 SELECT supports the mouse for selecting and scrolling the list.
 You can also use the cursor up, cursor down, PgUp, and PgDn keys to scroll through the file list.
-You can also use character matching to find specific files, just as you can in any popup window.
+You can also use character matching to find specific files.
 While the file list is displayed you can enter any of the following keys to select or unselect files, display files, execute the command, or exit:

 |space||Select a file, or unselect a marked file|

 |+||Select a file (all products), or unselect a marked file|